NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 ## Brief History

-- 2014: Swift 1.0 is publicly announced at WWDC.
+- 2014: Swift programming language is publicly announced at WWDC.

 - 2019: Introduction of SwiftUI as a declarative UI tool.